crsjones/Southern-Cross-Computer-z80/SC-BP_Backplane/SC-BP-02/README.md

 The Backplane board allows the expansion of the Southern Cross SBC, the 40 way Box header on the main board brings out all of the Z80 pins.

-You can also use the backplane with the processor board, a expansion memory board and a serial port board to create a stand-alone system.
+You can also use the backplane with the processor board, a expansion memory board and a serial port board to create a stand-alone "rack" system.

 ![Southern Cross Rack Mount](SC-BPRack.jpg)